 Starting Equipment: scavenged weapon (1d6), possibly cursed magic item, messy clothes, suspicious wound, recklessness toward the unexplained and inexplicable

 First Fruits: You receive a special power that is dependent on what you first defiled yourself with.
 Consult your Dread Archetype for more information on what your power specifically is.
-Using this power does not take Humanity Points.
+Using this power does not require spending Power Dice.

 Cursed Crop: Mere dabbling is dangerous enough, but to consume darkness the way you do can cause permanent damage to your mind and body.
 Every time you increase a level, including this one, you must save.
 On a failure, you gain a Dark Conviction.
 If you already have a Dark Conviction, your Conviction instead worsens, growing stronger and harder to resist.
 If a Dark Conviction commands something, you must succeed a WIL saving throw to resist, if the opportunity to act in accordance with the Conviction presents itself.

 Rotten Bloom: You receive another special power that is dependent on your Dread Archetype.
-Using this power does not require Humanity Points.
+Using this power does not require Power Dice.
 It may be used at will.